akvorado/akvorado/console/data/docs/05-troubleshooting.md

 $ curl -s http://akvorado/api/v0/inlet/metrics | grep '^akvorado_inlet_kafka_sent_messages_total'
 ```

+### Reported traffic levels are incorrect

+Use `curl -s http://akvorado/api/v0/inlet/flows\?limit=1 | grep
+SamplingRate` to check if the reported sampling rate is correct.
+If
+not, you can override it with `inlet`→`core`→`override-sampling-rate`.

+Another cause possible cause is when your router is configured to send
+flows for both an interface and its parent.
+For example, if you have
+an LACP-enabled interface, you should collect flows only for the
+aggregated interface, not for the individual sub interfaces.

+### No traffic visible on the web interface

+You may see the last flow widget correctly populated, but nothing else.
+The
+various widgets on the home page are relying on interface classification to
+retrieve information.
+Notably, they expect `InIfBoundary` or `OutIfBoundary` to
+be set to external.
+You can check that classification is done correctly by
+removing any filter rule on the interface and by grouping on `InIfBoundary` (for
+example).
+If not, be sure that your rules are correct and that descriptions
+match what you expect.
+For example, on Juniper, if you enable JFlow on a
+sub-interface, be sure that the description is present on this sub-interface.

 ### 4-byte ASN 23456 in flow data

 If you are seeing flows with source or destination AS of 23456, your exporter